Medicare for Dummies

 1.PART A

-Medicare Part APart A is the part of Medicare that covers hospitalization and inpatient care.
+Part A is the part of Medicare that covers hospitalization and inpatient care.

 It pays for hospital bills and costs related to hospital care and medical care in a skilled nursing facility or nursing home.